-The population in Santa Cruz County is 275,897 according to 2017 estimates.
-In Santa Cruz the breakdown of the population by race is 57.2% White (Not of Latino origin), Latinos make up 33.9% of the county population, 1.4%, African-Americans, 1.8% American Indian and Alaskan Native persons, and 5.0% Asian.
-15.6% of the population is over 65 years old; persons under 18 years comprised 19.5% of the population.
+The overall breakdown of the population is: 50/50% female/male; race of 72% White (Not of Latino origin), Latinos make up 32% of the county population, 4% are Asian, 1% are African-Americans, and remainder include American Indian and Alaskan Native persons; and age.
+Regarding age, 11% of the population is over 65 years old; persons under 18 years comprised 22% of the population, and 18-64 years old equals 67%.
 The primary language in Santa Cruz County is English, with 31.9% of households speaking a language other than English.
 The threshold language in Santa Cruz is Spanish.
 Slightly more than half of the population (50.4%) is female.
-Santa Cruz County has only one region.

 II.
-Medi-Cal population service needs (Use current CAEQRO data if available.)
+Medi-Cal population service needs